amient/goconnect/README.md

 # Go Connect

-Is a framework which sits somewhere between Kafka Connect and Apache Beam implemented in Go instead of JVM so its a lot more efficient and has a low package and memory footprint so it can run happily even on tiny chips.
+Is a framework which sits somewhere between Kafka Connect and Apache Beam implemented in Go instead of JVM so its a lot more efficient and has a low package and memory footprint - it can run happily even on tiny chips.

 - it builds linear pipelines for similar to Kafka Connect so it's goal data connectivity not general data processing
 - it is more general than Kafka Connect and can build file-for-a-file pipelines